-- Verify that the port is not quiesced. - If the port was previously quiesced and then resumed, verify that new connections have been established. - Issue a z/OS Communications Server DISPLAY TCP,tnproc,TELNET command to see all the connections for the port.
-The information is retrieved from the z/OS Communications Server network management interface by using an active
+- Verify that the port is not quiesced.
+If the port is quiesced, restart it. - If the port was previously quiesced and then resumed, verify that the new connections were established.
+If applicable, establish new connections. - Issue a z/OS Communications Server DISPLAY TCP, tnproc, TELNET command to see all the connections for the port.
+If applicable, enable any connections that were not established.

-TCP listeners request.
 For more information about this DISPLAY command, see z/OS Communications Server IP System Administrator's Commands.